alexpreynolds/soda/README.md

 -g, --browserURL
 ```

-Use the `-g` or `--browserURL` option to specify a different genome browser URL other than the USCS genome browser.
+Use the `-g` or `--browserURL` option to specify a different genome browser URL other than the UCSC genome browser.
 If a different host is specified and credentials are required, please use the `-u` and `-p` options (see below).

 ```bash
 -u, --browserUsername